Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 34,200 jobs for Film and Video Editor in 2016.
+In 2016, there was an estimated number of 34,200 jobs in the United States for Film and Video Editor.
 New jobs are being produced at a rate of 17% which is above the national average.
 The Bureau of Labor Statistics predicts 5,800 new jobs for Film and Video Editor by 2026.
-The BLS estimates 4,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.

 undefined